aldenyslo/cse15l-lab-reports/lab2.md

 ## Part 3 - What I've learnt

-Something I've learnt is how to break down a URL into its different parts, such as the path and query.
+Something I've learnt is how to break down a URL into its different parts, such as the path and query, which helps me write my code when trying to extract information from URL strings.
 I've also learnt more about what `ssh` does and how these different servers interact, especially thinking about remoting into the ieng6 machines and how it is different from coding on my own machine.